Filter Options

 Is there an ideal time of the year for a trip in Kenya?

-“The best time for wildlife viewing in Kenya is from late June to October.
+“The best time for wildlife viewing in Kenya is from June to October.
 As this is the Dry season, roads are usually in relatively good condition.
 More importantly, at this time animals are easier to spot as they gather around predictable water sources.
 The thinning vegetation also helps.
 Although not ideal, the Wet season has its advantages too.
 Everything is lush, the sky is free of dust and you can usually score a good deal.
-Note, however, that April and May are the wettest months and some parks and reserves close over this period.”
+Note, however, that in April and May, the wettest months of the Wet season, some parks and reserves close.”

 4